Vyral/base-template/_posts/2018-05-15-what-is-currently-happening-in-the-san-diego-and-chula-vista-markets.md

 So how does the current inventory affect the home values in our area?

-Median prices continue to grow, and they’re up about 8% from this time last year. &nbsp;But why do median prices continue to rise?
+Median prices continue to grow, and they’re up about 8% from this time last year.
+But why do median prices continue to rise?
 This is simply because supply is low.
 Meanwhile, there are many buyers who want to get into this desirable area and get more bang for their buck.

 {% include pullquote.html %}

 On another note, let’s talk about interest rates.
 Interest rates continue to rise in our area.
-However, they are still historically low. **Now is definitely the time to break into the market if you are thinking about it.&nbsp;**
+However, they are still historically low. **Now is definitely the time to break into the market if you are thinking about it. **

 If you are a buyer, make sure you talk to a lender to get all your financing ready so you can start submitting offers.
 You need to know your finances and purchasing power.
 You then have to interview to get the right agent who can help you submit competitive offer.